Crozzers/EmailBlocker/README.md

 Note: Due to the way Gmail groups messages, some messages can be accessed from multiple labels (eg: messages in Starred also appear under Inbox)

 **From**:
-When this box is checked then any emails with a sender that matches your search term will be deleted.
+When this box is checked any emails with a sender that matches your search term will be deleted.
-See the NOTE at the end for a of couple details related to this
+See the NOTE at the end for a couple details related to this

 **CC and BCC**:
 If either of these boxes are checked then any emails with your search term in the CC or BCC fields are deleted.
-See the NOTE at the end for a of couple details related to this
+See the NOTE at the end for a couple details related to this

 **Subject**:
 If checked, any emails with your search term as the subject will be deleted